By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 A good guide is to follow my Pan Asian Modified Mediterranean (PAMM) diet plan.
 PAMM recommends no more than 45 percent of your diet should be low-glycemic carbs (carbs with a glycemic index of 50 or lower).
 The rest should be fats and protein.
 Both fats and protein burn more slowly so you’ll feel a more sustained energy level.
 Plus they don’t raise your blood sugar as much as carbs, which means cravings won’t be as strong.

-If you do feel a drop in energy from a poor food choice, fix it by eating a low-carb, high-protein or high-fiber snack such as nuts and seeds, boiled eggs, or berries.
+If you do make a poor food choice and feel a drop of energy, fix it by eating a low-carb, high-protein, high-fiber or high fat snack such as nuts and seeds, boiled eggs, or berries.

 3. Imbalanced gut bacteria